The department is consistently ranked among the best in the nation:

 The Department of Criminology, Law and Society (CLS) is recognized as one of the nation's top programs in criminology, criminal justice, and legal studies, and has a distinctive history.
 The department began as an emphasis within the program of Social Ecology, which was founded in 1970 by Professor Arnold Binder, a key figure in both CLS and the field of criminology.
 The Ph.D. in Criminology, Law and Society was established in 1991.
 Following the formal establishment of the School of Social Ecology in 1992, Criminology, Law and Society became a formal department with both an undergraduate major and Ph.D. program.
 The purpose of the School of Social Ecology was and is "to train undergraduate and graduate students to analyze research and policy questions from a broad, ecological perspective that integrates multiple disciplines and links basic theory and research with community problem-solving."
 Since then, CLS faculty have trained numerous undergraduate and graduate students over almost three decades.
 Graduates work in both the public and private sectors and at colleges and universities around the country.
 The CLS curriculum offers a broad array of topics for both undergraduate and graduate study that are central to crime and its control, social policy, and the law.
 In keeping with the main tenet of Social Ecology, faculty and students approach these subjects from a multidisciplinary perspective.

 We offer a highly selective Ph.D. program designed to train the next generation of scholars in criminology and social-legal studies.
+We offer an emphasis in Race and Justice Studies that any graduate student can take to complement their current Ph.D. program and make them more competitive in their chosen field.
 We also two innovative primarily online masters programs designed to further the education of working professionals in law and criminal justice, and we offer a distinctive undergraduate major in Criminology, Law and Society.